LoyolaChicagoBooks/introcs-csharp/rst/lab-edit-compile-run.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 Gedit, http://gedit.org, is a very nice editor that comes with most
 Linux/Gnome distributions.
-Although it allegedely runs on Windows and OS X, we
+Although it allegedly runs on Windows and OS X, we
 have not had a chance to test it and cannot recommend it at this time.

 #.
 Vim,  http://www.vim.org/docs.php, is another popular editor based
    on the famous **vi** text editor that goes back a number of
    decades.
 There are graphical versions for Linux, Mac, and Windows.

-Unfortuntely, these are not available in the Windows labs yet (unlike
+Unfortunately, these are not available in the Windows labs yet (unlike
 Emacs); however, students working in the Linux laboratory have access
 to these editors and may wish to learn them.